-A chocolate bar may be loaded with sugar and milk to offset its bitter taste.
+A chocolate bar may contain sugar and milk to offset its bitter taste.
 Or carob-coated nuts may contain loads of added fat to mimic the richness of chocolate.
-It's imperative to carefully examine the labels to compare.
+It's imperative to carefully examine the labels to compare them.

-The winner: By purely looking at the sugar and carbohydrate content, cocoa wins.
+The winner: Looking at the sugar and carbohydrate content in its raw state, cocoa wins.

 STIMULANTS & CAFFEINE

 One of the most crucial differences between carob and chocolate or cocoa is the stimulants they contain and their caffeine content.
 You know, those that keep us jittery and awake!

 Cocoa: Cocoa and chocolate contain caffeine and theobromine, which are stimulants and can become addictive.
-Some people can be susceptible to these and experience headaches, jitters, poor sleep quality, and acne.
+Some people can be very sensitive to these and experience headaches, jitters, poor sleep quality, and acne.

-Chocolate also contains oxalic acid that can inhibit mineral absorption and cause kidney stones.
+Chocolate also contains oxalic acid, which can inhibit mineral absorption and cause kidney stones.

-Carob: Contains no caffeine, theobromine, oxalic acid, or other stimulants.
+Carob: Carob contains no caffeine, theobromine, oxalic acid, or other stimulants.
 This makes it a fantastic alternative for people with heart rate, sleep, or blood pressure problems.

 Both carob and cacao can boast about having high antioxidant content.
 The two main bioactive plant antioxidant compounds are polyphenols and flavonoids.
 Antioxidants are crucial for neutralizing oxygen-based free radicals and toxins in your body.

-Cocoa is one of the best sources of antioxidants you will find.
+However, cocoa seems to take the cake (no pun intended).
 According to Cornell University food scientists, a cup of hot cocoa has up to three times the antioxidants found in a cup of green tea.

 The winner: Cocoa beats carob in this category.

-They can fit nicely into a balanced diet as it makes up less than 2 percent of your daily calorie intake if you follow a standard 2,000-calorie diet.
+They can both be enjoyed in a balanced diet, as they make up less than 2 percent of your daily calorie intake if you follow a standard 2,000-calorie diet.
 We like the sound of that!

 The winner: Both

-Cocoa: 1 Ounce of pure cacao powder contains 4 grams of fat, while 1 ounce of unsweetened chocolate contains 15 grams of fat.
+Cocoa: 1 Ounce of pure cacao powder contains 4 grams of fat, while 1 ounce of unsweetened chocolate contains 15 grams.

 Carob: 1 Ounce of pure carob powder contains 0 fat.

-Carefully examine the labels as both carob and cacao/chocolate products can contain hydrogenated, refined fats.
+Carefully examine the labels, as both carob and cacao/chocolate products can contain hydrogenated, refined fats.
 The best is to buy raw carob or chocolate powders and make your own treats at home to avoid refined fats and added sugars.
 Yes, homemade for the win!

 The winner: Carob in its pure form is great if you follow a low-fat diet.